Marine Corps Logistics Base Albany

 Cleanup activities required by the OU-6 ROD and ESD are underway.
 The Navy completed most of the physical cleanup work by 2006.
 Monitoring is ongoing.
 The Navy started installing the ET cover for PSC 3 in 2006 and completed the project in 2010.
 This was the Navy’s final cleanup action for MCLB Albany.
 Vegetation monitoring is ongoing.
 Land use controls selected for OU-6 remain in place and prevent unacceptable levels of exposure to contaminants remaining on site.

-The installation’s second Five-Year Review, completed in 2006, found that the Navy properly implemented cleanup actions for OUs 1-5 and that the cleanup approach for OU-6 (Base-wide Ground Water Contamination) would, once completed, protect people and the environment from remaining site contamination.
+The installation’s third Five-Year Review, completed in 2011, found that the Navy properly implemented cleanup actions for OUs 1-5 and that the cleanup approach for OU-6 (Base-wide Ground Water Contamination) would, once completed, protect people and the environment from remaining site contamination.
+The 2011 Five-Year Review did suggest additional investigation be performed to document that preferential pathways for vapor intrusion do not exist.

 For many years, EPA has been working with its federal and state partners to clean up the installation.
 In 1991, the Navy, EPA and the State of Georgia signed a Federal Facilities Agreement (FFA) for MCLB Albany.
 The FFA helps ensure that the parties fully investigate environmental impacts associated with past and present activities at the installation and undertake and complete appropriate cleanup actions.